amygorgon/didtyronzil/docs/did-document.md

 All verification methods MUST have the following properties:

-- "id": Its value MUST be a unique tyronZIL DID URL.
+- "id": Its value MUST be a unique tyronZIL DID-URL.
 There MUST NOT be multiple verification method objects with the same id-value - otherwise the [consumer](./W3C-dids.md#consumer) MUST produce an error
 - "type": Its value MUST be exactly one verification method type.
 The default type is currently ```EcdsaSecp256k1VerificationKey2019```
 - "controller": Its value MUST be a valid tyronZIL DID representing the entity that controls the corresponding private key
 - "publicKeyJwk": The cryptographic key itself expressed as a [IETF RFC 7517](https://tools.ietf.org/html/rfc7517) compliant JSON Web Key (JWK) representation for the [KEY_ALGORITHM](./sidetree.md#key-algorithm)

-Before processing them into the DID-document, each verification method has a property called ```purpose```.
+Before processing them into the DID-Document, each verification method has a property called ```purpose```.
 It states the functionality of the key, its [verification relationship](./W3C-dids.md#verification-relationship).
 For public keys, the purpose value MUST be an array of [PublicKeyPurpose variants](./implementation/models.md#public-key-purpose).

 ---